 - Request data transform allows you to map Pega Platform data to the fields required by a connector to communicate with the data service.

 - Response data transforms normalize data provided by the data sources into the common application data model.
-For more information on this topic, see Data views.
+For more information on this topic, see Data pages overview.

 For more about working with data transforms, see Data transforms.